Brikster/Chatty/README.md

 # Permissions
     chatty.chat.<chat_mode> (chatty.chat.<chat_mode>.see or chatty.chat.<chat_mode>.send) - grants access for chat-mode.
-    chatty.spy - allows to see all messages from all chat-modes. chatty.reload - allows to use "/chatty" command for reloading configuration. chatty.alerts.<list> - allows to see messages from alert list. chatty.style.<style> or chatty.style.<style>.<chat-mode> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough).
+    chatty.spy.<chat_mode> or chatty.spy - allows to see all messages from chat-modes. chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode. chatty.command.reload - allows to use "/chatty" command for reloading configuration. chatty.alerts.<list> - allows to see messages from alert list. chatty.style.<style> or chatty.style.<style>.<chat-mode> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough).